jmemon16/Oxford-Canvas/README.md

 To get access token go
 - Account > Settings > New access token (make sure to add expiry date for saftey)
 - Copy Token and replace with $ in .env

+### How to get access token
+To install canvasapi

+> pip install canvasapi

+To install dotenv

+> pip install python-dotenv